8libra/python101/unit06/README.md

 out_file = "out.txt" # if the file exists, it will be overwritten

 with open(in_file, "r", encoding = utf-8") as input, open(out_file, "w", encoding = "utf-8") as output:
+    # Read each line of input in a loop
     for line in input:
         output.write(line)
 ```